scrawlon/CSS-Animation-Blocks/README.md

 myBlock.start();
 ```

 At time _"00:00.000"_ we have an _animations_ array containing one animation object.
-It's target elementSelector _".box"_ and apply the _"fade-in"_ keyframes for a duration 1 second.
+It targets elementSelector _".box"_ and adds the _"fade-in"_ keyframes for a duration of 1 second.

+Load the page in a browser, the box should fade-in now.